cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 # BOSH Installation #

-Deploying BOSH is a two step process.
+Deploying BOSH is a two-step process.
 First, The BOSH Deployer is used to deploy a micro BOSH, which will live in a single virtual machine.
 The second step is to use the micro BOSH as a means to deploy the final, distributed production BOSH on multiple VMs.
-The graphic below illustrates this two step process.
+The graphic below illustrates this two-step process.

 **NOTE: Matt will create a graphic for this**